SamuelJForrest/borders-game/README.md

 (Add introduction here)

 - Give Rest Countries a shouout
-- Change the rules of the game: it should be a game in which you are given the country, but have to guess the borders.
+- Explain the rules of the game
+-

 ## Releases